1. Rivers

 Footnote

-"*Prices are per person, in Australian dollars and for Australian and New Zealand residents only.
-They are based on double occupancy, subject to availability and correct at time of publication.
-Prices include all advertised discounts.
-All offers are subject to availability and valid only for new bookings only on selected departures made between 02 September - 01 December 2025 at 7pm AEDT unless sold out prior.
+*Prices are per person, in Australian dollars, based on double occupancy and correct at time of publication.
+Prices include all advertised discounts, and all offers are subject to availability and may be withdrawn at any time.
+All offers are only valid for new bookings and only on selected departures made between 05 August – 30 November 2026 at 7:00pm (AEST) unless sold out prior.
 Viking reserves the right to correct errors or omissions and to change any and all fares, fees and surcharges at any time.
 View the Passenger Ticket Contract for full booking terms and conditions.
+Itineraries are subject to change and may vary by departure date.
+Map depicts the standard itinerary offered.

 • Company Information